ARJUN300399/passwordGenerator/README.md

   ```javascript
   const passwordRef = useRef(null);
   ```

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature suggestions.

 ---

+## Credits

+This project was inspired by the "Chai aur Code" YouTube channel.
+You can watch the tutorial that influenced this project here: [Chai aur Code Tutorial](https://www.youtube.com/watch?v=Lt4vy8hfc-s&list=PLu71SKxNbfoDqgPchmvIsL4hTnJIrtige&index=11).